 ISLINGTON FRIENDS OF JEREMY CORBYN

+The unjustified withdrawal of the whip is a continuing insult to all his constituents, but particularly for the 34,603 Islington North residents who gave him an overwhelming majority at the last General Election to be their Labour Member of Parliament.
 Jeremy Corbyn, meanwhile, has continued to support and represent everyone in the constituency diligently, despite the restrictions placed on him.
-He has, as always, addressed the diverse and difficult problems people face in this north London community – problems that have grown more acute during the pandemic, under a government which is overseeing growing inequality and rising poverty.
+He has, as always, addressed the diverse and difficult problems people face in our community – problems that have grown more acute during the pandemic and under a government which is overseeing growing inequality and rising poverty.